-Nestled into the cliffside and towering over the surf and sand, Whale Beach House is more than just an exquisitely executed home – its design is tailored to needs and wants of its inhabitants.
+Nestled into the cliffside and towering over the surf and sand, Whale Beach House is more than just an exquisitely executed home – its design is tailored to the needs and wants of its inhabitants.

 The brief for Whale Beach House by Studio Johnston was born out of the clients dream to have a family HQ.
 A multi-generational home that would nurture their growing family and mark memories and milestones for years to come.